Why should I visit the dentist regularly?

 What is a root canal?

 Root canals treat damage that occurs inside of the tooth.
 During this treatment our dentist will remove damaged tissue, clean the site and repair the tooth using a biocompatible material and restoration treatment.
-Throughout your root canal, our dentist will do her best to make sure you feel as comfortable as possible.
+Throughout your root canal, our dentist will do his best to make sure you feel as comfortable as possible.